oracle/oracle-database-operator/docs/oraclerestart/README.md

 ## Known Issues

-Please refer to this document for any known issues related to deploying Oracle Restart Database using Oracle Restart Controller: [Known Issues](./provisioning/known_issues.md)
+Refer to the Known Issues document for assistance related to issues deploying Oracle Restart Database using Oracle Restart Controller: [Known Issues](./provisioning/known_issues.md)

 ## Cleanup

-Steps to cleanup Oracle Restart Database deployed using Oracle Restart Controller in this document in Oracle Database Kubernetes Operator are documented in this page: [Cleanup](./provisioning/cleanup.md)
+Steps to clean up Oracle Restart Database deployed using Oracle Restart Controller in this document in Oracle Database Kubernetes Operator are documented in this page: [Cleanup](./provisioning/cleanup.md)

 ## Debugging and Troubleshooting